Solar Power System Design 101 (Volts)

 In order to measure volts, you need a volt meter.
 There are lots of them available.

 ‘Fluke’ has always been a top brand name.
-Even Radio Shack makes some decent meters.
-It is an absolute essential tool when working with solar panel electrical systems.
+A multimeter is an absolute essential tool when working with solar panel electrical systems.

 VOLTS is like PRESSURE.
 Simple as that.